 Schedule C summarizes the development of the employer contribution rate for each group of members with different benefits.
-The Class AA(60) rate is used to determine the basic contribution rate because the majority of new members enter that class.
-The basic employer contribution rate for Class AA benefits is 3.14 percent of salary.
+The Class AA(60) rate is used to determine the base contribution rate because the majority of new members enter that class.
+The base employer contribution rate for Class AA benefits is 4.74 percent of compensation.